Skip to content

 Specify local directory: Documents

-Specify which project id should be used to run the data transfer job in SLURM.
+Specify which project id should be used to run the data transfer job in Slurm.

 Ex.